mdragone1/ESP32-IoT-Workshop/docs/part1/PREREQ.md

 ### Step 1 - Install Drivers

-If you are using the kit given to you in the B31TF laboratory, then the boards you will be using are branded LoLin and use the CH340 USB to serial chip.
+If you are using the kit given to you in the B31OT laboratory, then the boards you will be using are branded XXXX and use the CH340 USB to serial chip.

-You may need a driver for your OS to be able to communicate with the USB to serial CH340G chip used in the ESP8266 modules.
+You may need a driver for your OS to be able to communicate with the USB to serial CH340G chip used in the ESP32 modules.
 Do not plugin the device until you have installed the driver on Windows and Mac.
 The drivers can be downloaded from :

 **macOS**